Education Specialist Teacher Credential

 - Admission approved by faculty

-Click here to view the 2012-2013 Title II Annual Institutional Report Card and passage rates for the various programs offered in the state of California.
+Click here to view the most recent Title II Annual Institutional Report Card and passage rates for the various programs offered in the state of California.